Oyana/myLocal/readme.md

 Clone or paste myLocal foler in your web development environment (xampp, wamp or mamp) root folder (htdocs or www).

    **How to load it in my localhost homepage?**

-If you want to load **myLocal dashboard** instead of your classic environment's dashboard you can pasted `myLocal/include.php` in your root folder and renamed it to `index.php`.
+   If you want to load myLocal dashboard instead of your classic environment's dashboard you can pasted `myLocal/include.php` in your root folder and renamed it to `index.php`.

-**how to rename myLocal main folder?**
+   **How to rename myLocal main folder?**
    If you want to rename myLocal main folder you need to go in `myLocal/config/defines.php`, update row 7 `define("MAIN_FOLDER_NAME", "yourFolderName");`.
 If you load it in your localhost homepage you also need to change path in your `/index.php` row 2.

 ## Contributing Developers